Attendance & Progress

 We love to see the happy faces of the children as they get to school on time to play with their friends before sitting down together, ready to learn.
 Children who do not get to school on time or miss some days of school altogether find it more difficult to make friends and to catch up on their learning.
 Please remember that our school day starts promptly at 8:50am and children who are late miss the beginning of their reading session, an important skill for them to learn.

 We know that sometimes your child may be unable to attend because they feel unwell.

 In this case please contact 01604 712645 and tell us your child’s name and the reason for absence, preferably before 8:30am each day but no later than 9:00am.
 Some parents think that their child may be better off at home if they are ill, but generally, we are happy to have them in school and will keep a close eye on them to make sure that they are ok, if you ask us to.
 We have also produced a helpful leaflet to help you to decide whether your child is well enough to come to school which can be downloaded from our website.
 We use NHS guidance to advise and you can access this yourself here

 If we do not hear from you first thing in the morning and your child is not in school, then we will try and make contact with you as quickly as possible to ensure that your child is safe.
 This could be by telephone, text, email or home visit.
 Please rest assured that we always pursue this until we are satisfied so you know that your child’s welfare is important to us.

 Other Reasons for Absence

 The vast majority of our parents recognise that their children are happiest and successful in school when they attend regularly.

 For that reason, they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
-If you feel that you still want to ask for your child’s holiday to be authorised despite this, then please ask to speak with the principal so that you can set out the special circumstances of your request.
+If you feel that you still want to ask for your child’s holiday to be authorised despite this, then please ask to speak with the school office who can supply you with a form in which you can set out the special circumstances of your request.